Dislocation

 Edge dislocations can be visualized as being caused by the termination of a plane of atoms in the middle of a crystal.
 In such a case, the surrounding planes are not straight, but instead bend around the edge of the terminating plane so that the crystal structure is perfectly ordered on either side.
 This phenomenon is analogous to half of a piece of paper inserted into a stack of paper, where the defect in the stack is noticeable only at the edge of the half sheet.

+Screw dislocations create faults in a crystal that looks similar to that of a spiral staircase.
+These types of dislocations can be formed by cutting halfway through a crystal and sliding those regions on each side of the cut parallel to the cut to create spiraling atom planes.
+The dislocation line would be located in the central axis of the spiral.

 The theory describing the elastic fields of the defects was originally developed by Vito Volterra in 1907.
 In 1934, Egon Orowan, Michael Polanyi and G. I. Taylor, proposed that the low stresses observed to produce plastic deformation compared to theoretical predictions at the time could be explained in terms of the theory of dislocations.